NineWorlds/serenity-android/README.md

 Sonar Qube:
 [![SonarQube](https://sonarcloud.io/api/badges/measure?key=serenity-android:serenity-app&metric=coverage)](https://sonarcloud.io/dashboard?id=serenity-android%3Aserenity-app)

+Plex Media Server support is now Deprecated!!!
+Please consider using Emby Media Server instead if you want to use Serenity.

-Serenity for Android is a client for the Plex Media Server developed by Plex.
+Serenity for Android is a client for the Emby Media Server, Plex Media Server support is no longer actively maintained.
-Serenity is not associated with Plex, Inc.   If you value the Plex Media Server, consider donating to that project to help fund continued development.
+Serenity is not associated with Emby or Plex, Inc.   If you value the Emby or Plex Media Server, consider donating to the respective project to help fund continued development.

 Features
 ----